 The Outland Trophy is a member of the National College Football Awards Association (NCFAA), which encompasses the most prestigious awards in college football.
 Founded in 1997, the NCFAA and its 24 awards now boast over 800 recipients, dating to 1935.
 Visit ncfaa.org to learn more about our story.

-The Football Writers Association of America (FWAA, http://www.sportswriters.net) consists of the men and women across North America who cover college football for a living.
-Founded in 1941, the membership includes journalists, broadcasters and publicists, as well as key executives in all the areas that involve the game.
-The FWAA works to govern areas that include game day operations, major awards and an All-America team.
-Through its website, the FWAA works to improve communication among all those who work within the game.
-The FWAA also sponsors scholarships for aspiring writers and an annual writing contest.
-Behind the leadership of President Matt Fortuna of The Athletic, Executive Director Steve Richardson and a board of veteran journalists, the FWAA continues grow and work to help college football prosper at all levels.
-There are now over 1,400 members.
+Founded in 1941, the Football Writers Association of America consists of 1,200 men and women who cover college football.
+The membership includes journalists, broadcasters and publicists, as well as key executives in all the areas that involve the game.
+The FWAA works to govern areas that include game-day operations, major awards and its annual All-America team.
+For more information about the FWAA and its award programs, contact Steve Richardson at firstname.lastname@example.org.

 • Preseason Watch List | Semifinalists | Finalists

 • Download 75th Anniversary Outland Trophy logo: Primary (.jpg) | Dark background (.jpg) | Illustrator (.ai)